jundalisay/superblist/content/en/research/hume/morals/section-2p2.md

 ---
 heading: "Section 2b"
 title: "Justice"
 description: "The good of mankind is the only object of all the laws of justice.
-Men's possessions should be separated for the peace and interest of society"
+Men's possessions should be separated for the interest of society"
 image: /covers/morals.png
 writer:
   name: David Hume